 But there’s more than just the types of artwork in the sets that links these two releases.

 Another thing that is difficult to ignore is the fact that a lot of big names were missing from both set checklists.
 The T207 set is without the likes of Ty Cobb, Christy Mathewson, Shoeless Joe Jackson, and numerous other stars.
 Meanwhile, the 1936 Goudey issue left out Joe DiMaggio, Lou Gehrig, Jimmie Foxx, and countless others.
+The set is not completely without stars, but it is noted more for the omissions than for the players included in it.
 Unfortunately, that is one thing that haunts both sets to this day.

 Goudey’s omission of key players is a little more understandable as the set included a total of only 25 cards (contrasted to the 200 found in the T207 set).
 There simply wasn’t room for everybody.
 Further, DiMaggio was only a rookie in 1936.
 Still, not including the likes of Jimmie Foxx and Lou Gehrig, who had combined to win three Most Valuable Player awards prior to the 1936 season seems rather foolish.
 Gehrig’s omission in the set is particularly dumb as he would go on to win the Most Valuable Player award in 1936.
 The missing stars is one reason why the release is one of the easiest pre-war sets to assemble.